The Marvelous Mrs. Maisel

-The Marvelous Mrs. Maisel is an American period comedy-drama television series, created by Amy Sherman-Palladino, that premiered on March 17, 2017, on Amazon Prime Video.
-Set in the late 1950s and early 1960s, it stars Rachel Brosnahan as Miriam "Midge" Maisel, a New York housewife who discovers she has a knack for stand-up comedy and pursues a career in it.
-It also stars Alex Borstein, Michael Zegen, Marin Hinkle, Tony Shalhoub, Kevin Pollak, Caroline Aaron, Jane Lynch and Luke Kirby.
+The Marvelous Mrs. Maisel is an American period comedy-drama television series created by Amy Sherman-Palladino.
+It premiered on Amazon Prime Video on March 17, 2017.
+The series is set in the late 1950s and early 1960s, but the final season contains flashforwards to later decades.
+Rachel Brosnahan stars as Miriam "Midge" Maisel, a New York housewife who pursues a career in stand-up comedy after her marriage ends.
+The series co-stars Alex Borstein, Michael Zegen, Marin Hinkle, and Tony Shalhoub.
+It features Kevin Pollak, Caroline Aaron, Jane Lynch, and Luke Kirby in recurring roles.
 The pilot episode received critical acclaim and the series was picked up by Amazon Studios.
-On February 17, 2022, Amazon renewed the series for a fifth and final season, which is set to premiere on April 14, 2023.
+The fifth and final season premiered on April 14, 2023, and concluded on May 26, 2023.

-The series has also received critical acclaim.
+The series has received critical acclaim.
 It won the Golden Globe Award for Best Television Series – Musical or Comedy in 2017 and the Primetime Emmy Award for Outstanding Comedy Series in 2018, with Sherman-Palladino receiving the awards for Outstanding Directing and Outstanding Writing at the latter ceremony.
 Brosnahan won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2018 and two consecutive Golden Globe Awards for Best Actress – Television Series Musical or Comedy in 2018 and 2019.
-Borstein won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series twice consecutively, in 2018 and 2019; Shalhoub won Outstanding Supporting Actor in a Comedy Series in 2019; and Kirby won Outstanding Guest Actor in a Comedy Series for his role as real-life comedian Lenny Bruce.
+Borstein won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series twice consecutively, in 2018 and 2019; and Shalhoub and Kirby won Outstanding Supporting Actor in a Comedy Series and Outstanding Guest Actor in a Comedy Series in 2019, respectively.